Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 When you have a company of your own, the only one you have to answer to is yourself.
 Having no boss will give you the chance to carry out your own ideas and implement them in the way you want.
-Of course, the responsibility upon any decision will be with yourself and you can ruin everything with just a wrong decision.
+Of course, the responsibility for any decision will be with yourself, and you can ruin everything with just one wrong decision.

 2. Doing what you want to

 One positive thing about starting your own business is that you can choose the type of company and a place to start it.
 So, as long as you spend enough time on market analysis and check the market gaps your company can fill, then it is the time to enjoy expanding your ideas through establishing your company.

 Starting your own business means you can define the rules, deadlines, and milestones.
 Definitely, it needs sleepless nights and heavy workload in the hours of daylight, but having the chance to achieve your goals can be an immense incentive for hard work and moving the company forward.